chudkowsky/howcryptoworksbook/Chapter_14_Quantum_Resistance.md

 Even with careful planning, the quantum transition may not proceed smoothly. **Quantum emergency procedures** should be designed and debated in advance, though current blockchain systems lack these capabilities:

 **Circuit breakers** could theoretically halt network activity upon quantum attack detection, providing time for coordinated emergency response. **Emergency upgrade protocols** might bypass normal governance processes under demonstrated quantum threat conditions.
-These proposals remain controversial and raise significant concerns about decentralization and governance precedent—but the alternative could be watching helplessly as quantum attackers systematically drain vulnerable addresses across the entire ecosystem.
+These proposals remain controversial and raise significant concerns about decentralization and governance precedent, but the alternative could be watching helplessly as quantum attackers systematically drain vulnerable addresses across the entire ecosystem.

 **Proof-of-quantum-attack mechanisms** could automatically trigger protective measures when quantum capabilities are conclusively demonstrated against cryptographic primitives.
 This requires careful design to prevent false triggers while ensuring rapid response to legitimate threats.